How can we help you?

 Short answer:

-Heavily restored, cracked or decayed teeth are often best restored with crowns to significantly increase their strength while also improving the appearance.
+Heavily restored, cracked, or decayed teeth are often best restored with crowns to significantly increase their strength while also improving their appearance.

-Historically crowns and bridges were made of metal, and then a porcelain fused to metal to make it look more aesthetic.
+Historically, crowns and bridges were made of metal, and then porcelain was fused to the metal to make it look more aesthetic.
 These materials do still have a place in Dentistry, but they are being used less commonly.

-Looking to the future, these 3D printed hybrid materials will be increasingly used in dentistry, but until the technology better refined, we will be continuing to use the modern materials that are very well researched, with great long term track records for our patients.
+Looking to the future, these 3D printed hybrid materials will be increasingly used in dentistry, but until the technology is better refined, we will be continuing to use the modern materials that are very well researched, with great long-term track records for our patients.

 Dental Implants